cg-tuwien/Auto-Vk-Toolkit/docs/cmake.md

 Under the assumption that the Visual Studio, Vulkan SDK, CMake, and CLion are installed, the following settings have to be set in CLion:

-You have to adapt the toolchain to Visual Studio and change the default setting to x64, or the code of the framework will not compile.
+The toolchain has to be adapted to Visual Studio and the default setting to x64, or the code of the framework will not compile.
-Then, select the correct toolchain in your CMake settings menu.
+Then, select the correct toolchain in the CMake settings menu.

 ![CLion Toolchains Settings](images/clion_toolchains_vs_64bit.png)
 ![CLion CMake Settings](images/clion_cmake_settings.png)

-You can optionally also set the Build directory to `out`, as this specific name is included in the `.gitignore`, any other default name from CLion is not.
+The Build directory can optionally also be set to `out`, as this specific name is included in the `.gitignore`, any other default name from CLion is not.

-Note that you might need to activate the developer-mode in your Windows account in order to get it to work (see caveats at the bottom of this readme).
+The developer-mode in the current Windows account might be needed in order to get it to work (see caveats at the bottom of this readme).

 ### CMake Options
 The build process can be configured, supporting the following options: